FGCU/SUS Immunization Requirements

 If I have documents from the health department, do I still need to complete the FGCU Immunization History Form/Waiver?Toggle More Info

-You may submit the blue Health Department form but please check to see that you have received all 3 doses of Hepatitis B & the Meningitis vaccine.
-If these are not complete then yes you need to fill out the FGCU history form and check the waiver box OR you may electronically waive the vaccines through your GulfLine account.
+You may upload the blue Health Department form but please check to see that you have received all 3 doses of Hepatitis B & the Meningitis ACWY vaccine & (2) doses of MMR.

 I am over 40 years old; do I still need to submit Immunizations?Toggle More Info